timchurches/Ggplot2Talk/Ggplot2Talk/index.md

 - ggplot2 documentation: http://docs.ggplot2.org/current/

 This presentation was created using ```slidify``` for R - see http://slidify.org
-- the Markdown source code for these slides, including the embedded R code, is avalaiable at https://github.com/timchurches/Ggplot2Talk
+- the Markdown source code for these slides, including the embedded R code, is available at https://github.com/timchurches/Ggplot2Talk